I Am Sober is a free app that helps you get some control back in your life.

 Habits imprint new neural pathways while addictions are the result of altering the amount of naturally occuring chemicals in the brain.

-While some habits can be bad or unhealthy, addictions can destroy result in permanent brain damage, trauma and death.
+While some habits can be bad or unhealthy, addictions can result in permanent brain damage, trauma and death.
 To a certain extent, a habit may be supplemental to who you are (i.e. a behavior you have under pressure), but an addiction can overcome you like a parasite.
 When thinking (and discussing) with others about habit vs addiction, ensure you distinguish the two or there's bound to be miscommunication and improper guidance.

 I Am Sober is a free app that helps you get some control back in your life.